nunomourinho/forensicVmAutopsyUserManual/docs/user/media.rst

    \FloatBarrier

-   Viewing Remote ISO Files using Autopsy :term:`ForensicVM Client Plugin`
+   Viewing Remote ISO Files using Autopsy ForensicVM Client Plugin

 Method 1: Using the Web Interface